pearfalse/catamaran/README.md

 If your system shows intermediate CAs as valid, this shows that your homegrown link in the system's trust chain is working.

 > Theoretically, you don't need to import an intermediate cert this way; the server in question for the leaf certificate will offer up its intermediates as well.
 However, as well as providing proof that things are working as intended, this also works around an issue you might have where server software does not let you specify a second certificate to include in the TLS handshake, so the system needs to know about it ahead of time.
-The [IPMI firmware](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface) on my NAS mainboard is one such case I have.
+For these certs, you'll need to make them directly off the root CA.

 # Creating leaf certificates